nexpy/nexpy/docs/source/pythonshell.rst

 to define the plottable signal and independent axes, respectively, in a NXdata group.

+.. note:: The ``nxunits`` property of an NXfield can be used to read
+          and set units.

 When a NeXus tree is printed, the attributes are prefixed by '@'::

  >>> print(root['entry/sample'].tree)